mandi1120/coffee_retail_analysis/README.md

 ## Executive Summary Storyboard:
 - The Executive Summary outlines key insights into market and product performance gained from analyzing the data.
-- The Storyboard tells the story of the company's performance by incorporating visuals from the dashboards, in addition to the following:
+- The Storyboard tells the story of the company's performance by incorporating charts from the dashboards, with the following supplemental visuals:
     - Sales by Market and State: Dual Layer Map
     - Cumulative Sales Year over Year: Table